 If you meet these conditions we will work out your bill for your single or main property using the lower small business non-domestic rating multiplier rather than the ordinary non-domestic rating multiplier that is used to calculate the liability of other businesses.

-You must tell us about the following changes in your circumstances:
+tell us about the following changes in your

 - There is an increase in the rateable value which does not exceed £2,599.

-You must tell us about these changes within four weeks of the day following the date the changed happened.
+You must tell us about these changes within four weeks of the day following the date the change happened.